Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ---
 ## Introduction
 I have always found TCP congestion control algorithms fascinating, and at the same time, I know very little about them.
-So once in a while, I will spend some time with the hope of gaining some new insights.
+As an engineer working on the roads, it's essential to understand the traffic requirement and service levels.
+Similarly, It's good to understand the transport behavior riding our networks.
+Once in a while, I will feel guilty about it and spend time on the topic with the hope of gaining some new insights.

 This blog post will share some of my experiments with various TCP congestion control algorithms.
-We will start with TCP Reno, then look at Cubic and ends with BBR.I am using Linux network namespaces to emulate topology for experimentation, making it easier to run than setting up a physical test bed.
+We will start with TCP Reno, then look at Cubic, and ends with BBR.
+I am using Linux network namespaces to emulate topology for experimentation, making it easier to run than setting up a physical test bed.

 ## TCP Reno
 For many years, the main algorithm of congestion control was TCP Reno.
 The goal of congestion control is to determine